After over 20 years of teaching college English, the author loves to share tips, teaching plans, and information about the profession.

 Do you dread grading essays?
 Most English teachers do.
 As an English Instructor for over 23 years, I estimate I graded well over 13,000 Freshman essays.
 Since I usually look at drafts as well as final papers, I've probably read over twice that many!
 This article contains the tips and tricks I've used and gathered from colleagues over the years to make essay grading better, faster, and easier!

-The 6 Methods for grading college essays quickly are as follows:
+The 6 methods for grading college essays quickly:

 - Standardized Short Comments

 I've seen many simple graph rubrics, but students always wanted me to explain them.
 So I developed this detailed rubric which is based on the guidelines for grades set out by our English Department.
 I find the detailed explanation of the differences between "A," "B" and "C" in each area of the paper not only cut down on what I had to explain to students, but also helped me to make a decision on grades.
 You are welcome to use my rubric below or customize it for your own grading standards.
 In fact, I sometimes change the rubric for specific essays to reflect what I'm emphasizing on that paper.
 See my Sample Custom Rubric at the end of the article.

 Sometimes, you want to make the writing more personal and what you want to say isn't on the rubric.
 I also find that short, personal comments (2-4 sentences) can be a way to point students to the most important thing I want them to work on as well as a way to give them some praise.
 So most of the time, even when I use a rubric or other method, I leave a small amount of space to write a personal comment; however, to make this easier, I follow a standard format using a few of the following sentences (when I've graded electronically, I had these comments or starting parts of sentences ready for cutting and pasting).

 - The best part of your essay is...

 - What I liked best...